 The principal accounting policies adopted in the preparation of these financial statements are set out below.
-These policies have been applied consistently in the current year and the prior year.
+These policies have been applied consistently in the current year and the prior year with the exception of IFRS 9

 Basis of preparation

 The Company has adopted Financial Reporting Standard (FRS) 101 'Reduced Disclosure Framework' on the basis that it meets the definition of a qualifying entity under FRS 100 'Application of Financial Reporting Requirements' and the financial statements have therefore been prepared in accordance with FRS 101 as issued by the Financial Reporting Council.